Flixbox/starwars-db/README.md

 Run `bun x next telemetry disable` to disable telemetry.

+### Failed to fetch root data

+This is expected behavior if the API is down or rate limited to 10k requests per hour.

+If you just deployed this to a cloud service (like Vercel) and it's not working, this is because the cloud service shares IPs with many deployed services.
+Use the webapp locally or deploy it to a cloud service that provides a dedicated IP.

 ## AI disclosure

 This project is mostly written by hand, with some assistance from AI.